 - If you carry a firearm, you know, with proper training you ARE SAFER.
-When you aren’t around, doesn’t your spouse deserve to be as safe as they were when they were with you?
-We also know carrying a firearm everyday (or even occasionally for the casual concealed carrier) is a lifestyle.
-As a couple, you chose that person, AND their lifestyle.
-One of you carrying a firearm, means there will be a firearm in the house.
-This means your partner, at the very least should take a gun safety course so they are safe around the firearm.
-One of you carrying a firearm, means you both may have instances where you are out of the home with a firearm.
+When you aren't around, doesn't your spouse deserve to be as safe as they were when they were with you?
+We also know carrying a firearm every day (or even occasionally for the casual concealed carrier) is a lifestyle.
+As a couple, you chose that person AND their lifestyle.
+One of you carrying a firearm means there will be a firearm in the house.
+This means your partner, at the very least, should take a gun safety course so they are safe around the firearm.
+One of you carrying a firearm means you both may have instances where you are out of the home with a firearm.
 This means you now have to worry about the local laws in reference to firearm possession.
-If only one of you is license, and, for some reason the unlicensed person is left in the vehicle with the firearm, while the other person goes into an establishment that does not allow firearms, (however unlikely) you could stumble into a legal issue that is not even worth the hassle.
+If only one of you has a license, and, for some reason, the unlicensed person is left in the vehicle with the firearm, while the other person goes into an establishment that does not allow firearms, (however unlikely) you could stumble into a legal issue that is not even worth the hassle.

 - If one of you is trained and armed, two is even better.
 For obvious reasons, having both you and your significant other licensed, trained and carrying, exponentially increases the likelihood of successfully handling situations requiring a firearm.